Trustees and Management

 Her son is an active member of NOCS and volunteers in the drop-in.
 NOCS has been life-changing for him.

-Jennie Fellowes: Treasurer
+Jennie Fellowes: Treasurer and Safeguarding Lead

 Jennie has worked in education both formally and informally for several decades starting in youth work, moving to primary education on discovering the level of disaffection in 13 year olds.
 In her current role as a primary maths advisor, Jennie has spent many years working with adults, pupils and young people with a range of social anxieties and special needs.